-T-Mobile adds new Value plans to its websiteAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile adds new Value plans to its websiteAlex Wagner - Editorial Director of News and Content

 T-Mobile is expected to officially launch its UNcarrier initiative and full-on Value plan switch in just a couple of days, but it appears that the magenta operator couldn't wait any longer to share its new rate plans with us.
 The refreshed Value plans are now live on T-Mobile's website, and as previously leaked by our pals at TmoNews, the offerings start out at $50 for a single line or $80 for a two-line family plan.
 Included in that base plan is unlimited talk and text as well as 500MB of high-speed data, after which customers will have their data use slowed to 2G speeds for the remainder of that billing cycle.
 The plan also includes smartphone mobile hotspot.